Table of Contents

 I know this sounds a bit cliché but repetition is the key for a successful writing.
 Every writer knows that writing every single day helps them improve.
 It is only when you sore your writing muscles you see desirable results.
 Irresistible writing that magnets high-income opportunities.

 Your first draft will undoubtedly be crap.
 But don’t stop.
 Just keep writing with consciousness.
 Be more aware of the areas you often mistake.
 Observe how successful writers do and apply them to your work.

 As you go along the journey, you’ll face harsh criticisms from readers, editors, and whoever reads your work.
 When you do, always remind yourself not to take them personally.

 These obstacles exist to shape you.

 You’ve got to have a winning mindset when you choose to build a platform that increases your authority and reach as a writer.
 You’ve got to be ambitious.
 Your words should be heard, and the lessons you teach should permeate globally.

 Because you know what, whether you like it or not, you’re leading a group of people.
 Your readers.
 Your subscribers.
 Your fans.

 Conclusion – You Will Be The Next Writing Superstar!

-Money is attractive after all.
+Money is attractive, after all.
 Who wouldn’t think it is, right?
 But it shouldn’t be your only goal.
-Rather, consider writing as a way to pull you up from the rut to become someone worth-remembering, becoming someone with value, becoming someone with a Wikipedia page, on top of that, becoming free.
+Instead, consider writing as a way to pull you up from the rut to become someone worth-remembering, becoming someone with value, becoming someone with a Wikipedia page, and on top of that, becoming free.

-If you follow my advice (not necessarily quitting your full-time job, just start writing), from that alone, you will see what I’m talking about.
+If you follow my advice (not necessarily quitting your full-time job, just starting writing), you will see what I’m talking about from that alone.
 The gates of flooding opportunities will come to you.